| | |

 • Water (Cold): Replace with beef broth.

-• Worcestershire Sauce: Use soy sauce mixed with a splash of vinegar.
+• Worcestershire Sauce: Use soy sauce mixed with a splash of any vinegar you like.

 Recipe Variations